Stock Purchase Agreement - Explained

 - Example: The agreement may outline the rights of shareholders to redeem their shares with the corporation upon the occurrence of defined circumstances or events.

-The Representations and Warranties -The representations and warranties state the facts about the business venture that are true and will remain true at the time of closing.
+The representations and warranties state the facts about the business venture that are true and will remain true at the time of closing.

 - Note: Basically, all of the material aspects of business operations are capable of inclusion in the representations and warranties.
 Generally, however, these provisions will focus upon the aspects of the venture uncovered during due diligence that present some level of risk to business continuation or operations.